grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 Rules
 =====

-<i>Rules</i> are special properties of functions that are applied when
-the function object is being evaluated.
+*Rules* are special properties of functions that are applied when the function object is being evaluated.
 A function object could have just one rule bound to it; this is similar to a "subroutine" having a "function body" in usual procedural languages.
 However, Yacas function